 The “harness side” of the two cut wires originally going to the Pickup Roller Leads (red) and Ground Lead (black) on the locomotive, were connected to switched Battery + and Battery – (ground), respectively, to provide power to the locomotive’s Constant Power Unit.

 Note: “Switched B+” means battery power coming from the Battery’s + terminal that is turned on or off with a switch (you want to be able to turn off the power!).
 “Battery – (ground)” means the connection to the Battery’s negative terminal that is usually grounded to the tender chassis by a battery charging plug.

-A picture is worth a thousand words, so studying Figures 6 and 7 will give you the story of what wiring cuts and re-connections that are needed to convert a Proto-Sound 3 steam locomotive to dead-rail.
+A picture is worth a thousand words, so studying Figures 6 and 7 will give you the story of what wiring cuts and re-connections are needed to convert a Proto-Sound 3.0 steam locomotive to dead-rail.

 Other Dead-Rail Conversion Details

-Of course, there are other aspects to the dead-rail conversion that are required such as the addition of battery power and CONVRTR connections, and removal of center-rail pick-ups and electrical connections that are part of a typical 3-rail to dead-rail conversion for an O scale steam locomotive.
+Of course, there are other aspects to the dead-rail conversion that are required.
+These aspects include the addition of battery power and CONVRTR connections and removal of center-rail pick-ups and electrical connections that are part of a typical 3-rail to dead-rail conversion for an O scale steam locomotive.
 These conversion aspects are discussed in another blog.

 In summary, if you have a locomotive with the PS3.0 installed, conversion to battery-powered DCC operation and radio control (dead-rail) is straightforward once you know the few wiring cuts and re-connections you need to make.
 The DCC operations for this particular locomotive can be found in the MTH document “Premier 2-6-6-6 Allegheny Steam Engine .”
 What you preserve with the PS3.0 is good DCC functionality, the original sound, and coordinated smoke – and that’s a pretty nice combination.